 Method D: Non-resonant dimensions for best RF then use coaxial series matching transformer as the coax to shack.

-Method T: Non-resonant dimensions for best RF, simple fixed components to moderate the Z from isolation transformer, larger feedline to shack, tuner in the shack.
+Method T: Non-resonant dimensions for best RF, possible simple fixed components to moderate the Z from isolation transformer, larger feedline to shack, tuner in the shack.

-Note there may be significant work involved, some methods more work than others.
+Note: There may be significant work involved, some methods more work than others.
 In text below, 1.825 is used as a center point.
 Substitute your own desired center point.

-Method A1 Matching is done on the antenna side of the isolation transformer, but measured on the coax side of the isolation transformer to absorb non 1:1 aspects of the isolation transformer.
-Find the point on the graph where R (not Z) = 50 ohms.
-If that point is not 1.825, then prune/lengthen the L horizontal wire to move the R (not Z) = 50 ohms point to 1.825.
-Then depending on the sign of the X at 1.825, use a series capacitor or inductor (rare) at the base of the vertical wire to adjust the X to zero at 1.825.
-These adjustments may interact a bit, repeat the process if needed.
+Find the point on the graph where R (not Z) = 50Ω.
+If that point is not 1.825, then prune/lengthen the L horizontal wire to move the R (not Z) = 50Ω point to 1.825.
+Then depending on the sign of the X at 1.825, in series use a transmit power level variable capacitor or (rarely) a tapped or variable inductor at the base of the vertical wire to adjust the X to zero at 1.825.

-If the uncorrected inductive X value at R=50 is too low, method A1 has a blind spot where the required value of a single cap is too large to be practical.
+If the uncorrected inductive X value at R=50Ω is too low, method A1 has a blind spot where the required value of a single cap is too large to be practical.
 Add a series coil to increase the inductive reactance and bring the X correction into range of the cap.
 Or better, implement A2 and use the cap elsewhere.
 Either narrows the SWR bandwidth a little.

 Method A advantages: The Z = 50+j0 point can be set precisely at the transformer output, and then the series adjustment at the antenna can fine tune the 1.5:1 or 2:1 SWR range points in the shack to best advantage.
 Method A is compatible with the 160/80 dual banding extension.
 Method A2 can switch between different taps on the coil to cover multiple 1.5:1 SWR ranges on 160.